kolbytn/mindcraft/services/viaproxy/README.md

-Use this service to connect your bot to unsupported minecraft server versions.
+Use this service to connect your bot to an unsupported minecraft server versions.

 Run: